raganwald/raganwald.github.com/_posts/2026-02-15-nuralagus-rex.md

     b-->c-->d-->b
 </div>

 Recall that many nodes can link to a node, but each node can only link to `Empty` or one other node.
-A cycle requires that each node link to another node in the cycle, therefore there can be no links from a cycle to any node not in the cycle.
+A cycle requires that each node link to another node in the cycle, therefore there can be no links from a cycle to any node not in the cycle: **Cycles can have any indegree, but cycles always have no outdegrees, because all the nodes in the cycle link to other nodes in the cycle.**

-But there can be other nodes that link to a cycle.
-So we must also consider the case where one or more nodes link in sequence to a cycle:
+Here are two cycles that

 <div class="mermaid">
   graph LR